davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

     number of memory references to enable prefetching in a loop.

   use-canonical-types
-    Whether the compiler should use the canonical type system.
+    Whether the compiler should use the 'canonical' type system.
 By default, this should always be 1, which uses a more efficient internal mechanism for comparing types in C++ and Objective-C++.
 However, if bugs in the canonical type system are causing compilation failures,